atomy/mannco-mastermind/README.md

 Note: Don't kill the program with CTL+C on windows, cause the sub-process (tf2-rcon) will still be running and not being able to start on next startup cause of blocked listening port.
 (https://github.com/electron/electron/issues/5273)
-You have to first close the electron window and then you can CTL+C.
+You have to first close the electron window and then you can CTL+C. If you did kill the app by accident and tf2-rcon is still running and you actually need to restart tf2-rcon (which you probably dont even need) use something like TCPView to kill the process.

 ### Team Fortress 2 Color Palette